jantman/awslimitchecker/docs/source/getting_started.rst

 -----------

 Aside from STS, awslimitchecker does nothing with AWS credentials, it leaves that to boto itself.
-You must either have your credentials configured in one of boto's supported config files, or set as environment variables.
+You must either have your credentials configured in one of boto3's supported config files, or set as environment variables.
 See
 `boto3 config <http://boto3.readthedocs.org/en/latest/guide/configuration.html#guide-configuration>`_
 and
 `this project's documentation <http://awslimitchecker.readthedocs.org/en/latest/getting_started.html#credentials>`_ for further information.

+**Please note** that version 0.3.0 of awslimitchecker moved from using ``boto`` as its AWS API client to using ``boto3``.
+This change is mostly transparent, but there is a minor change in how AWS credentials are handled.
+In ``boto``, if the ``AWS_ACCESS_KEY_ID`` and ``AWS_SECRET_ACCESS_KEY`` environment variables were set, and the region was not set explicitly via awslimitchecker, the AWS region would either be taken from the ``AWS_DEFAULT_REGION`` environment variable or would default to us-east-1, regardless of whether a configuration file (``~/.aws/credentials`` or ``~/.aws/config``) was present.
+With boto3, it appears that the default region from the configuration file will be used if present, regardless of whether the credentials come from that file or from environment variables.

 When using STS, you will need to specify the ``-r`` / ``--region`` option as well as the ``-A`` / ``--sts-account-id`` and ``-R`` / ``--sts-account-role`` options to specify the Account ID that you want to assume a role in, and the